NinelK/BAND-torch/neurocaas-description.md

 # How to use this analysis:

-NeuroCAAS runs the `neurocaas` branch of `lfads-torch`, which will be publicly available at the link above.
+NeuroCAAS runs the `neurocaas` branch of `band-torch`, which will be publicly available at the link above.
 At a high level, the pipeline takes (1) an input data file in the HDF5 format along with (2) a configuration YAML file which specifies model architecture and training hyperparameters.
 At the end of training, the pipeline will return a `.zip` file which contains training logs, model outputs, and the best performing model checkpoint.

 ## Data File